Dr Francesco Turci

 Topic : Modelisation of evaporative fluxes for the control of micro-fluidic devices.
 Experiments and simulations.Supervisors: G. Servizi, D. Gazzola.

-- 2014-today: In Bristol, I have taught Soft Matter and Statistical Physics to bachelor and master’s students in the School of Physics and tutored students in Foundational courses.
+- 2014-today: In Bristol, I have taught Soft Matter, Statistical Physics and Scientific Computing to bachelor and master’s students in the School of Physics and tutored students in Foundational courses.

 - 2012: During my post-doc in Luxembourg, I taught (in English and French) Electrodynamics, for two months, whilst also planning, organising and evaluating exams.